johnillo/mywebsite-v2/content/posts/random-nvme-crash-manjaro.md

 My SSD hasn't failed six days after the fix, even when building Docker images (a rather disk I/O intensive task).
 It seems that this Kingston A2000 NVMe SSD also has issues exposing its APST table similar to the Samsung 950, making the system unstable due to a power-saving state that the drive cannot use.

-~I'll update this post if the problem persists.~

 #### 2020-01-09 Update

 The problem resurfaced when I transferred my Nuxt.js project files (uncompressed) from my work MacBook Pro to the NUC's Linux partition via `scp`.
 Happened twice, and I was able to get the error logs in a separate terminal session using `dmesg -w` on the second attempt: